Danilo-Oliveira-Silva/Danilo-Oliveira-Silva/README.md

 ## About Me

-  Bem vindos ao meu perfil.
-Eu sou um desenvolvedor Back-end graduado em engenharia da computação com atuação em desenvolvimento de sistemas de radiocomunicação.
-Experiente em desenvolvimento de software back-end, software embarcado e de integração com hardwares de controle e telecomunicação incluindo Roip e SIP.
+  Welcome to my github.
+I am a Back-end developer with a degree in computer engineering specializing in the development of radiocommunication systems.
+Experienced in developing back-end software, embedded software and integration with control and telecommunications hardware   including Roip and SIP.

-  Game dev de Coração :video_game:
+  Game dev :video_game:

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Danilo-Oliveira-Silva&layout=compact&theme=algolia)](https://github.com/Danilo-Oliveira-Silva)